achille-martin/pyqt-crom/README.md

 Repository created and maintained by [Achille Martin](https://github.com/achille-martin).

-:clap: Gigantic thanks to [Phil Thompson](https://pypi.org/user/PhilThompson/), the creator and maintainer of [PyQt](https://riverbankcomputing.com/software/pyqt/intro) and [pyqtdeploy](https://pypi.org/project/pyqtdeploy/).
+:clap: **Thank**: Gigantic thanks to [Phil Thompson](https://pypi.org/user/PhilThompson/), the creator and maintainer of [PyQt](https://riverbankcomputing.com/software/pyqt/intro) and [pyqtdeploy](https://pypi.org/project/pyqtdeploy/).

-:heartpulse: Sincere thanks to the well-intentioned international developers who create apps benefitting the community.
+:heartpulse: **Thank**: Sincere thanks to the well-intentioned international developers who create apps benefitting the community.

-_For more information about licencing details, take a look at the section dedicated to [Licencing](docs/licencing/licencing_information.md)._
+> :bulb: **Tip**: For more information about licencing details, take a look at the section dedicated to [Licencing](docs/licencing/licencing_information.md).

 [:arrow_heading_up: Back to TOP](#toc)